 Major links are those links in the ABM with significant amounts of traffic that justified modeling as individual sources.
 The distinction between major and minor links was based on vehicle activity (average annual daily traffic [AADT]) thresholds.
-Per SANDAG direction, ICF used a threshold of 100,000 vehicles per day (both directions), consistent with CARB guidance for urban roads (CARB 2005).18 A threshold of 50,000 vehicles per day was used for one-way links.
+Per SANDAG direction, ICF used a threshold of 100,000 vehicles per day (both directions), consistent with CARB guidance for urban roads (CARB 2005).19 A threshold of 50,000 vehicles per day was used for one-way links.
 Links considered zone connectors were not included in major links.

 The shape of major links was determined from the geospatial data provided by SANDAG and consistent with that in the ABM.
 To simplify modeling without notable impacts on risk results, ICF reprocessed the geospatial data so that the vertices of each polyline were 60 feet apart or more; for a curvy link, this can have the effect of straightening the roadway in nominal 60-foot increments while also creating sources the American Meteorological Society/Environmental Protection Agency Regulatory Model (AERMOD) can accept.
 ICF assigned each major link to the modeling subdomain(s) it intersected (see Section 4.2, Assessment Domain).
-Major links intersecting multiple modeling subdomains were assigned to each of those modeling subdomains, and in such cases, ICF modeled the whole major link for each modeling subdomain (even the parts of the link lying beyond a modeling subdomain, those "outside" sections of links were relatively short, and their emissions were released relatively close to the modeling subdomain boundary line.19 Major links were converted to polygons by buffering each link 6 feet on each side of the link for every lane (Uchitel pers. comm.).
-This creates a 12-foot width for each lane of traffic.